Master of Science in Human Resource Management

 Updated for Spring 2022 with New Course Options

-The Master of Science in Human Resource Management program consists of 10 three-credit courses as outlined below.
-This program was updated for Spring 2022; continuing students may choose to follow this new program or they may continue in their legacy HRM program .
+The Master of Science in Human Resource Management program consists of 6 required courses and 4 electives, with an option to pursue an internship.
+The program was updated for Spring 2022; continuing students may choose to follow this new program or they may continue in their legacy HRM program.
 Please contact your HRM advisor if you have any questions.